-Theme: Elevating Student Equity through Effective Research-based Lesson Study
+Theme 1: Elevating Student Equity through Effective Research-based Lesson and Learning Study

 Around the world, educators aspire to nurture the learning of all students–including students from cultural, language, and economic groups underserved by educational institutions in the past.
+This work has been given renewed impetus when the death of George Floyd in May shocked the world.
 Many educators are using lesson study to investigate and build equity.
-WALS 2020 will provide an arena for educators from around the world to share their thinking and work around the following strands:
+WALS 2020 will provide an arena for educators from around the world to share their thinking and work around the following questions:

 Issues of equity

 - What is equity?
 How do different definitions illuminate different issues?
 How can we measure equity and gauge our progress toward achieving it?

 - How can we use lesson study to build equity?
 How can lesson study in non-traditional educational settings, such as out-of-school settings, build equity of learner outcomes?

 - What strategies and tools are particularly useful for building equity through lesson study?